johnbrussell/finance_tracker/README.md

 who relies on bank statements to track their finances, but rather for an individual who wishes to keep a separate record that they may compare to bank statements.
 (One may use this project as an electronic way to balance a checkbook.)

+To install, simply clone; all transactions can be added by running `finance_main.py`.